 - 1. Select a Connection Mode.

-- 2. Fill out the required fields of the selected Connection Mode.
+- Fill out the required fields of the selected Connection Mode.
+For Filesytem Mount Point connection mode, refer the Managing Remote Mounts [#connecting_datamanaging_file_formats-managing_remote_mounts-file-format] page to fill out the required fields.

 - 3. Click Browse.

 - 4. Click the Select button to the right of the desired import file format.

 - 5. Enter a Logical Name.

 - 6. Click Submit.

-For a Format Type of Delimited File, Excel sheet, or Fixed Width File
+For a Format Type of Delimited File, or Fixed Width File